BarsantiMatteo/momeent-adaptive-survey/README.md

 # MoMeEnT Adaptive Survey

 Welcome to the **momeent-adaptive-survey** repository!
-This repository hosts the implementation of a web-based interface for an innovative, simulation-driven adaptive survey approach.
+This repository hosts the implementation of a web-based interface for an innovative, model-driven adaptive survey approach.

 Below, you will find all the essential information to get started with the tool and explore its functionalities.